 On occasion, they ignore these symptoms and quite rapidly the symptoms change and they go into hypoglycaemic shock and requiring urgent and immediate medical attention because hypoglycaemia can lead to a coma or even death if medical attention is not sorted immediately.

-Hypoglycaemic shock occurs when there is a low level of blood sugar, the cells in the body use sugar from carbohydrates for energy.
+Hypoglycaemic shock occurs when there is a low level of blood sugar and the cells in the body use sugar from carbohydrates for energy.
 The Pancreas makes insulin and this helps keep the blood sugars from getting too high.

-When the levels are too high this can cause severe dehydration which in its self can be life-threatening, if sugar is excessively consumed over time it can seriously damage the eyes, heart and nervous system.
+When the levels are too high this can cause severe dehydration which in its self can be life-threatening and if sugar is excessively consumed over time it can seriously damage the eyes, heart and nervous system.

-In diabetics, the body may not make its own insulin or the body does make its own the body may not be able to effectively use it, and so medication is used to increase the amount of insulin in the body.
+In diabetics the body may not make its own insulin or if the body does make its own the body may not be able to effectively use it, and so medication is used to increase the amount of insulin in the body.

 Hypoglycaemia is the reaction to too much insulin in the body and this speeds up the lowering of the blood glucose level if the person has not eaten they will burn blood sugars quicker, or if they are enduring physical activity then the blood sugar becomes dangerously low.

-Blood sugar could be low if they do more physical activity than they normally do, they could have missed or skipped a meal, insulin could have been taken at a different time than normal, excessive alcohol without food can also cause it.
+Blood sugar could be low if they do more physical activity than they normally do, or they could have missed or skipped a meal, or insulin could have been taken at a different time than normal and even excessive alcohol without food can also cause it.
 These are some of the more common causes.

 Quite often sufferers will become irritable and they may also become dizzy, they may be sweating, they could be confused or complain of a headache, they may, of course, faint or become unconscious and go into a coma.

-In mild cases, the blood sugars need to be raised quickly and this can be achieved by getting them to eat or drink something sugary like ‘coke’ or sweet tea, or fruit juice.
+In mild cases the blood sugars need to be raised quickly and this can be achieved by getting them to eat or drink something sugary like am Mars bar or drink ‘coke’, or warm sweet tea, or fruit juice.

-Then after 15 minutes, they will check their blood sugar levels if they are still low they will eat a little more or have more sugary drinks and then recheck their blood sugar levels again.
+Then after 15 minutes they will need to check their blood sugar levels and if they are still low they will need to eat a little more or drink more sugary drinks and then recheck their blood sugar levels again.

 If they lose consciousness then immediate medical attention is required.

-Why take the risk of this happening when all they have to do is eat at regular intervals and take there medication at the correct time.
+Why take the risk of this happening when all they have to do is eat at regular intervals and take their medication at the correct time.